-Women generally suffer from arthritis more than men, but that really depends on the type, and men should be well aware of Arthritis symptoms.
+Women generally suffer more than men, but that really depends on the type, and men should be well aware of Arthritis symptoms.

-Management of symptoms and disease often depend on type of arthritis and underlying conditions.
+Management of many of the symptoms and this disease often depend on the specific type as well as other underlying medical conditions.

 – Pain in one or more joints